fieldtrip/website/development/guideline/website.md

 ## Weights

-In the frontmatter you can specify a weigth between 10 and 99 (i.e., it should consist of two digits) that is used to determine how pages are sorted in lists.
+In the frontmatter you can specify a weight between 10 and 99 (i.e., it should consist of two digits) that is used to determine how pages are sorted in lists.
 Low weights appear at the top, high weights at the bottom.
 If a page does not have a weight, it will go all the way to the bottom.
 Pages that have the same weight will be sorted alphabetically.

 ## Redirection